MowAlon/Dangerous-Denver-Ruby/README.md

 # WARNING: The dataset in this repo is kinda big and represents some data from Denver at a specific time.
-The original tutorial instructions are below and were intended for a JavaScript implementation.
+The original tutorial instructions are below and were intended for a JavaScript implementation that includes pulling down current data.
 This version was done in Ruby as an exercise to demonstrate the different between the two.

 # The Most Dangerous Corners in Denver